sadhikabagga/sadhikabagga.github.io/_pages/about.md

+permalink	title	excerpt	author_profile	redirect_from
+/
+About Me
+About me
+true
+/about/
+/about.html

 Hello, and welcome to my website!

 I am a fourth year PhD student in Economics at the University of Texas at Austin.
 My primary areas of interest are macroeconomics and labor economics.